sammuelyee/docs/cartodb-editor.md

 - **Merge Dataset**
   Merge your current dataset with another existing dataset using either a "column join" (joins two datasets based off of a shared column) or a "spatial join" (joins two datasets based off of their spatial overlaps).
 For more on how to perform this function, take a look [here]({{ '/tutorials/merging_data.html' | prepend: site.baseurl }}).

-- **Change privacy**
+- **Change Privacy**
   Allows you to edit who is able to access the dataset.

-- **Delete this dataset**
+- **Delete this Dataset**
   Entirely delete your dataset.
 But note that this will also delete any maps that rely on the dataset!

 ## Maps

-### What is a map visualization?
+### What is a Map Visualization?

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/mapdash.png' | prepend: site.baseurl }}" alt="Visualizations" /></p>

 Map visualizations are a combination of one or more datasets that function as layers within a map.
-Map visualizations may be created after you have imported at least one dataset to your account.
-Make a new map by navigating to the "Maps" section of your CartoDB dashboard, and select "New map."
+Map visualizations can be created after you have imported at least one dataset to your account.
+Make a new map by navigating to the "Maps" section of your CartoDB dashboard, and select "New Map."
 Step one of creating a new map is selecting a template for your map.
 In step two, you select the datasets associated with your map or create an empty dataset for your data.
 You can also create a new map by selecting a dataset from the "Datasets" section of your dashboard.

 After selecting what data you want to visualize, you're ready to start styling it.
 Change your basemap style and zoom level, layer colors, add custom infowindows, or animate your data over a timeline with our Torque maps.
 All of your changes are automatically saved (behold, the beauty of the cloud!), so you don't have to worry about losing your work.

-(Sidenote: If you need to save a prior draft while working on a newer version, simply duplicate your map, but remember that stylistic changes made in one will not be reflected in the other).
+Sidenote: If you need to save a prior draft while working on a newer version, simply duplicate your map, but remember that stylistic changes made in one will not be reflected in the other.

-### What are private maps?
+### What are Private Maps?

 We've decoupled dataset privacy from map privacy to give you ultimate control over what aspects of your projects are shareable.
 This way your map (and any information selected on its infowindows) can be viewable while your data remains protected.

-### Map privacy options
+### Map Privacy Options

 When you are creating your CartoDB visualization you may also edit who has access to it.
-In order to edit these settings, click on the padlock from the map created on the “Visualizations” section of your CartoDB dashboard.
+In order to edit these settings, click on the padlock from the map created on the "Visualizations" section of your CartoDB Dashboard.
 Here you will also be able to delete your visualization or lock it to prevent any accidental changes in the future.

 When you create a map with CartoDB, you can customize who can access it.
 You can edit the privacy settings for your map from a few places.
 In the "Maps" section of the dashboard, edit the privacy settings of individual maps by selecting the privacy link in the lower left-hand corner of each listed map.